-Notice of intent to submit is a pre-requisite for developing a full proposal in response to the Grand Challenges Catalyst Competition request for proposals (RFP).
-Notices of intent to submit will be non-binding.
+Notice of intent to submit is a pre-requisite for developing a full Grand Challenges Catalyst Competition proposal.
+Notices of intent to submit are non-binding.
 However, every PI who provides notice of intent according to the following guidelines may submit a full proposal.